imtrunal/JSDataTypeMethod/README.md

 Numbers in JavaScript represent numerical data and can be integers or floating-point numbers.
 JavaScript numbers support various arithmetic operations and mathematical functions.
 The Number data type also includes methods for formatting, converting, and checking numbers.

+## Math Methods

+JavaScript's `Math` object provides a set of built-in methods for performing mathematical operations.
+These methods encompass various mathematical functionalities like trigonometry, exponentiation, logarithm, power, rounding, etc., allowing developers to perform complex mathematical calculations.

+## Date Methods

+The `Date` object in JavaScript facilitates handling dates and times.
+It provides methods for managing date-related functionalities, including obtaining the current date and time, manipulating dates, formatting dates, and performing calculations based on dates.
+These methods enable developers to work with dates effectively in various applications.

 JavaScript's flexibility and built-in methods for these data types make them fundamental building blocks for data manipulation, storage, and representation in web development and other JavaScript-based applications.